Letter from the Chair

-Welcome to High Weald DFAS.
-The DFAS means Decorative and Fine Arts Societies, and we are only one of many many societies all over the UK, and in many other parts of the world.
-We meet monthly, in our case on the last Tuesday in the month, to hear illustrated lectures about an amazing variety of subjects, all to do with the arts, and that includes painting, architecture, sculpture, music, photography, jewellery, costume, posters ….
+Under ‘normal’ conditions, we meet monthly, usually on the 4th Tuesday in the month, to hear illustrated lectures about an amazing variety of subjects, all to do with the arts, and that includes painting, architecture, sculpture, music, photography, jewellery, costume, posters ….
 I could go on, but just look at Lectures on the Events page and you’ll see what I mean.
-Our society is known for its friendliness.
-Before the lecture we have coffee together, and that is when we meet old friends and get to know new ones.
+Before the lecture we have coffee together when we meet old friends and get to know new ones.

-As well as the lectures, we have Study Days to learn more about a chosen subject and these have covered a vast array of topics which can be studied in greater detail as we dedicate a whole day to the event.
-We go to the theatre, where as a group we can get excellent reductions on ticket prices, and we also go on outings, sometimes to explore a part of London, or to visit great houses, such as Parham House, Chevening, Kenwood House, or gardens, like the Secret Garden in Sandwich.
+As well as the lectures, we have Special Interest Days to learn more about a chosen subject and these have covered a vast array of topics which can be studied in greater detail as we dedicate a whole day to the event.
+We go to the theatre, where as a group we can get excellent reductions on ticket prices, and we also go on outings, sometimes to explore different parts of London, or to visit great houses, closer at hand, such as Parham House, Chevening, Kenwood House, or gardens, like the Secret Garden in Sandwich.

 We have even been on holiday tours, usually with a knowledgeable guide, to Berlin, to Malta, to explore the Palladian houses in the Veneto, to visit the Irish Georgian houses around Dublin, to Puglia and more recently to Sicily, Crete and Uzbekistan.

 All of this needs a committee to organise it, and you will meet us all at the Tuesday meetings.
-Rachel Hay copes with all the aspects of membership, so you will meet her smiley face as you walk in the door at Benenden Village Hall.
-You’ll meet Jacqueline Schalburg, our Vice-Chairman.
+Rachel Hay copes with all the aspects of membership, so you will see her smiley face as you walk in the door at Benenden Village Hall.
+She is also our Vice-Chairman.
 Jill Craig is our new Secretary and the hub of communications.
-Paula Bolton has the responsibility for choosing the lecturers and subjects for each meeting, so he will be interested in your impressions.
+Paula Bolton has the responsibility for choosing the lecturers and subjects for each meeting, and will be interested in your impressions.
 Sheenagh Nicholson has taken over the organisation of Special Interest Days.
-Judith Marks manages the Day Visits and will always welcome suggestions for future visits, and Daphne McKerrill manages the Study Days.
-Behind the scenes, my husband, Kenneth, copes with this website, Mailchimp, tours and lecture reports.
-And I’m afraid you can’t avoid me, the chairman, because I introduce the speakers and make any announcements necessary.
+Judith Marks manages the Day Visits and will always welcome suggestions for future visits.
+And I’m afraid you can’t avoid me, the chair, because I introduce the speakers and make announcements and give notice of forthcoming events.

-I do hope that I have tempted you to find out more about High Weald DFAS, and eventually to join our waiting list.
+I do hope that I have tempted you to find out more about The Arts Society High Weald, and eventually to join our waiting list.
 Come as a guest, even before you join the waiting list.
 You will always be very welcome.

 In our charitable status we support “The Romney Marsh Historic Churches Trust”, which is very special in this area and Cranbrook Museum.
-“Young Arts”, projects are also organised and subsidised where possible under the supervision of Paul Chapman.
+“Young Arts”, projects are also organised and subsidised under the supervision of Paul Chapman.
 Recent donations have been to schools carrying out Mosaics to decorate the school, the Peasmarsh Music Festival that enabled children from different schools to create music and lyrics and then perform it with a full orchestra before an invited audience.

-HWDFAS has approximately 300 members drawn from a wide rural catchment area.
-Annual subscriptions are currently £35.00 per person and £65.00 for a couple, payable via Standing Order on 1st November each year.
-Members are also invited to complete a Grant Aid donation form.
+The Arts Society High Weald has 305 members drawn from a wide rural catchment area.
+Annual subscriptions are currently £35.00 per person and £65.00 for a couple, payable by standing order on 1st November for the following year.
+Members are also invited to complete a Gift Aid form.

-In addition we have a waiting list, currently of about 33 applicants.
-It takes approximately 2-3 years based on current resignations, to become a full member.
+In addition we have a waiting list, currently of about 34 applicants.
+It takes approximately 2 years based on current resignations, to become a full member.
 There is, however, plenty to enjoy while you are waiting as you are welcome to attend three lectures a year until you become a full member.
-You may also attend as a guest of an existing member, for another three lectures annually, and of course you are generally invited it join outings and study days.
+You may also attend as a guest of an existing member, for another three lectures annually, and of course you are generally invited to join tours, outings and special interest days.

-We welcome new members in January with an invitation to meet with the committee.
-There are also committee members available at each meeting to answer any questions and to ensure new members are introduced to others and feel a full and valued part of the society.
+Committee members are available at each meeting to answer any questions and to ensure new members are introduced to others and feel a full and valued part of the society.